US labs buckle amid testing surge; world virus cases top 15M

 Zachrey Warner knows it all too well.

-The 30-year-old waiter from Columbus, Ohio, had been sent home from work on July 5 with a high fever a few days after he began feeling ill.
+The 30-year-old waiter from Columbus, Ohio, was sent home from work on July 5 with a high fever a few days after he began feeling ill.
 He went for a test five days later at the request of his employer.

 Almost two weeks and one missed pay period later, he finally got his answer on Wednesday: negative.

 Though Warner said most symptoms — including fever, diarrhea, chest tightness and body aches — stopped a few days after he was tested, he wasn’t allowed to return to work without the result.
-On Wednesday he got a call from the urgent care, telling him he didn’t have COVID-19.
+On Wednesday he got a call telling him he didn’t have COVID-19.

 It was “frustrating that I’ve missed so much work due to testing taking forever,” Warner said.
 “It is what it is … (but) I’m glad I’m negative and happy to be able to get back to work this week.”